AbuSalehFaysal/my-journey-to-product-management/README.md

 ## User Interviews in User Research

 User interviews represent one of the most established methods of conducting user research.
 During these interviews, a Product Manager (PM) engages directly with users to gather insights and feedback.
 By asking targeted questions, the PM can uncover valuable perspectives and experiences that shape how users interact with a product.
 This qualitative feedback is essential for understanding user needs, preferences, and pain points, ultimately guiding the development of effective solutions that resonate with the target audience.

+## Surveys and Questionnaires in User Research

+When working with a large user base, conducting individual interviews may not be feasible.
+In such cases, surveys and questionnaires are valuable tools.
+Users can complete these surveys, and by analyzing their responses, we can gather important insights for our user research.

 ---